 Cropping is a totally normal practice in other fields of photography for artists to “redirect” the viewers’ attention to a certain subject.
 Sadly, that is a form of manipulation.

 Those are pretty much the main characteristics of straight photography.
-Some photographers call it the purest and most objective movements of photography, but some obviously disagree.
+Some photographers call it the purest and most objective movement of photography, but some obviously disagree.

 Who Created Straight Photography?

 The foundation of photography itself stems from the Calotype, an invention by Henry Fox Talbot.

 The calotype is a paper negative, made by exposing paper coated in silver chloride to light.

 It was used in 1893 to document everyday objects, nature, and even mundane items.
 Louis Daguerre shared Talbot’s belief in photography that “gives nature the ability to reproduce itself.

 Not with their colors but with a fine gradation of tones”.
 As you might guess, both of their definitions gave influenced Straight Photography.